Grants Policy

 E. Policy on Resubmissions

+Applicants will recieve a summary of grant review as well as an invitation to resubmit if deemed appropriate.
 The OTA will accept up to a maximum of two resubmissions of an unsuccessful grant, provided that the resubmissions are accompanied by a letter highlighting the changes and/or responses to prior reviewer comments.
+Please include the prior reviewer comments in this letter.

 II Standards of Research Conduct